Sabrina Ionescu: Professional career

+WNBA

 New York Liberty (2020–present)

-Because Ionescu turned 22 in December 2019 she was eligible to declare for the 2019 WNBA draft.
+Ionescu turned 22 in December 2019, making her eligible to declare for the 2019 WNBA draft.
 A January 2019 mock draft by ESPN, incorporating input from WNBA personnel and ESPN women's basketball analysts, concluded that Ionescu was a possible top pick should she declare.
 However, Ionescu announced in an open letter published in The Players' Tribune on April 6, 2019, the day after Oregon's loss to Baylor in the Final Four and four days before the draft, that she would return to Oregon for her senior season.

-On April 17, 2020, the New York Liberty selected Ionescu with the first overall pick in the 2020 WNBA Draft.
+On April 17, 2020, the New York Liberty selected Ionescu with the first overall pick in the 2020 WNBA draft.
 She played her first game with the Liberty on July 25.
 In her second WNBA game on July 29 against the Dallas Wings, she recorded 33 points, 7 assists, and 7 rebounds in 34 minutes of play.

 On August 1, 2020, Ionescu injured her left ankle in the second quarter against the Atlanta Dream.
 She was diagnosed the next day with a grade 3 sprain, and was expected to miss about one month while recovering.
 In the end, though, she did not play again for the remainder of her first professional season.
+She complained about not being able to be considered a rookie in her second season of playing in the WNBA even though she played two games in her first season.

-The next season, on May 18, 2021, Ionescu recorded her first professional triple-double.
-Scoring 26 points, 12 assists, and 10 rebounds, she became the youngest player in WNBA history to record a triple double.
+The next season, on May 18, 2021, Ionescu recorded her first professional triple-double in her 6th career game.
+She scored 26 points, 12 assists, and 10 rebounds, she became the fastest player in WNBA history to record a triple double.
 It was also the first Liberty triple-double, as well as the tenth in league history.

 On July 6, 2022, Ionescu had 31 points, 13 rebounds and 10 assists to record the first 30-point triple-double in WNBA history.

+Ionecscu and the Liberty advanced to the WNBA Finals in consecutive seasons (2023 and 2024).
+They were defeated by the Las Vegas Aces in 2023, 3 games to 1.
+The following season, they matched up against the Minnesota Lynx.
+In game 3 against Minnesota, Ionescu scored the game-winning three-pointer to give the Liberty a 2–1 series lead.
+In the fifth game, she had a bad night shooting the ball, but she contributed leading Liberty with 8 assists and 7 rebounds, 6 of which were defensive, in addition to 2 steals and 1 block in the fifth game, helping the team win its first championship in the history of the franchise.